eclipse/kapua/docs/developer-guide/en/building.md

 `echo "127.0.0.1 message-broker" | sudo tee -a /etc/hosts`

 The aforementioned script is located under 'qa' folder and it's called 'RunKapuaTests.sh'.
 Launch it in order to build Kapua executing all the tests.
+Integration tests are divided by category to offer maximum error-check-granularity.

 Note: there are 2 maven profiles than can be used in the building options above
 1. The "console" profile allows building the web console if needed.